-In this work I have described a simple method for generating snapshots and predictions based on state polls alone.
-The Meta-analysis combines these polls to give a single snapshot with a temporal resolution of days, and accuracy equivalent to less than half a percentage point of difference in national support between the two candidates.
+The principal conclusion of this study is that state polls alone, along with the assumption that pollsters are accurate in the aggregate, are fully sufficient to make high-quality snapshots and predictions of the Presidential race.
+As early as Memorial Day, tracking and prediction can be done without need for correction of individual pollsters or economic/political assumptions.
+Using statistical analysis alone, the Meta-analysis combines polls to give a single snapshot with a temporal resolution approaching 1 day, and accuracy equivalent to less than half a percentage point of difference in national support between the two candidates.
 Taken together, these qualities make the Meta-analysis a sensitive indicator of the ups and downs of a national campaign - in short, a precise electoral thermometer.

-A post-election analysis (Muehlhauser and Branwen, 2012) has reviewed PEC's pollsonly peformance and found it to be significantly superior to other aggregators and the betting site InTrade (Table 3).
+A post-election analysis (Muehlhauser and Branwen, 2012) has reviewed PEC's pollsonly peformance and found it to be significantly superior to other aggregators and the betting site InTrade, and nearly as good as a more complex Bayesian model from Votamatic (Table 3).
 This is made possible by the fact that pollsters show a wisdom of crowds in which their net bias is near zero.
 Enough state polls have been available to track presidential races since 2000, when Ryan Lizza at The New Republic compiled state polls.
 On the day before the election, that compilation indicated that the outcome would hinge on Florida, as ultimately occurred.
-In 2004-2012, state poll Meta-Margin has come within an average of 1.6% of the national popular vote, making no sign errors (Table 1).
+In 20042012, state poll Meta-Margin has come within an average of 1.6% of the national popular vote, making no sign errors (Table 1).
 National margins in 2000-2012 have done worse, getting the sign of the popular-vote margin correct in only two years (2004 and 2008) and deviating by an average of 2.1% from outcomes.